ProfessionalCommunity Edition

 Any annotations that you make also appear against the item in the HTTP history.
 If you apply an annotation to an HTTP request, the annotation appears again if the corresponding response is also intercepted.

-To highlight an intercepted message, click the highlight button on the right-hand side of the control panel, then select a color from the list.
+To highlight an intercepted message, right-click the message in the table and selection Highlight.
+Then select a color from the list.

-To add a note, click Notes and enter your comment in the Notes panel.
+To add a note, right-click the message in the table and select Add Notes.
+Enter your comment in the Notes panel.

 Message display

-The message editor in the main panel shows the current intercepted message.
+The message editor in the main panel shows the most recently selected intercepted message.
 From here you can analyze the message and perform actions on it.

 • Don't intercept requests/responses - You can add an interception rule so that Burp automatically forwards messages that share a specific feature, such as host, file extension, or HTTP status code.
 Use this feature if you're seeing a lot of uninteresting requests or responses of a particular type.